 If floaters are seriously interfering with your vision, your doctor may recommend vitrectomy.
 In this surgery, your ophthalmologist removes the vitreous substance through a tiny incision, then replaces it with a salt solution so that your eye maintains its shape.

 Why Choose Bascom Palmer Eye Institute?

 Excellence and Expertise.
 When you trust your vision to an eye care team, you must feel confident.
-U.S. News & World Report ranks Bascom Palmer #1 in the nation, a status we have achieved 16 times.
+U.S. News & World Report ranks Bascom Palmer #1 in the nation.
 Our experience, expertise, and devotion to excellence means you achieve the best possible vision.

 Patient-Friendly Support.
 Our ophthalmologists are some of today’s brightest researchers and renowned eye experts.
 Along with our other eye care professionals, they are compassionate caregivers who respect your unique health needs.

 Multidisciplinary Approach to Care.
 Floaters and flashes may indicate more serious eye problems.
 Having a team of specialists with diverse skills working to improve your vision gives you an added edge.